relativitydev/relativity-trace-documentation/docs/user_documentation.md

 - **Extraction Thread Count:** The number of documents to extract in parallel.

-- **Enrich Documents:** Whether or not to extrace metadata and children from original documents.
+- **Enrich Documents:** Whether or not to extract metadata and children from original documents.
 Valid values: true/false

 - **Discover Monitored Individuals:** See [Discovery of Monitored Individuals](#discovery-of-monitored-individuals)